Release 3,300 Tablighi members from quarantine centres says plea in HC

 Over 16,000 visited Tablighi Jamaat HQ between March 13 and 24

-The plea sought direction to the authorities to comply with the guideline of 14-day quarantine and to constitute a high level committee to enquire as to whether continuous confinement of the members is violative of the provisions of the Constitution.
+The plea sought a direction to the authorities to comply with the guideline of 14-day quarantine and to constitute a high-level committee to enquire as to whether continuous confinement of the members is violative of the provisions of the Constitution.

 Petitioner Sabiha Quadri, a social worker, alleged that many people have been illegally lodged in quarantine centres and submitted that several persons who are staying in those centres have written letters to the authorities but they have not been considered.